tarcisiocorte/pokedex/README.md

-# Pokedex
+# Pokedex | Technical and Practical Assessment

 Welcome to the Pokedex project!
 This repository contains a frontend application built with Angular and Jest, and a backend application built with NestJS.
 The entire project is containerized using Docker Compose.

 ## Prerequisites